kingstinct/eslint-config/readme.md

 ## Usage

-This is the base eslint config I use for React Native.
+This is the base eslint config we use at Kingstinct.
 It's based on the popular Airbnb-config with a few plugin additions:

 * TypeScript
 * import
 * jest
 * json
-* react
+* react (use kingstinct/react)
-* react-native
+* react-native (use kingstinct/react-native)

 I've also made some minor changes to the rules, so if you've got other preferences you might want to override some rules.
 I highly recommend you to use eslint, flowtype with plugins for your texteditor/IDE.

 The two main principles are to catch errors early on and to boost productivity (so for example I've disabled react/sort-comp as it's not fixed automatically yet).

-* **Enforce [lodash-fp](https://github.com/lodash/lodash/wiki/FP-Guide)** instead of lodash.
-  * **Why?** Many lodash methods are mutable which might cause hard-to-debug side effects, especially when using redux .
-With lodash-fp you're safe.
-  * **Disable** if you really want to use the mutable lodash flavour (not recommended).
-Add this to your .eslintrc:

-    ```
-    { ...,
-        rules: { ...,
-          'lodash-fp/use-fp': 0
-        }
-    }
-    ```

 ## Install